songbird-fw/songbird-requirements-analysis/README.md

 ## Must have
 1. Basic router/firewall function
-2. Fortigate like policy management
+2. Fortigate like policy management (Source and Destination Interface)
 3. Fortigate like interface management (es. list of vlan under interface)
 4. eBPF (instead of iptables) --> if Linux is used as OS
 5. DHCP and DNS
-6. Sick webui
-7. Atomic upgrades
+6. Atomic upgrades

+## Should have
+1. YAML-based configuration
+1.1 DevOps mode: changes in the UI prompt for a code commit to a repo
+2. Sick webui

-## Nice to have
+## Could have
-1. YAML-based configuration (changes made via webgui are lost during reboot?) --> need to think about it because it may be easy to lose track of the configuration you made if the syntax is too complicate
-2. Immutable OS
+1. Immutable OS
-3. HA
+2. HA
-4. BGP (so you can use it with MetalLB)
+3. BGP (so you can use it with MetalLB)
-5. IDS/IPS (with third party tool like suricata or snort maybe?)
+4. IDS/IPS (with third party tool like suricata or snort maybe?)
-6. Very good monitoring and analysis tool built-in
+5. Very good monitoring and analysis tool built-in